kqf/n-regression/README.md

-# Regression on non-linear, data
+# Regression on non-linear data

-This is the solution of regression problem on nonlinear dataset that was measured in different time intervals.
+This is the solution of regression problem on non-linear dataset that was measured in different time intervals.